MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 Policy assignment to groups lets you assign a policy to a group of users, such as a security group or organizational unit.
 The policy assignment is propagated to members of the group according to precedence rules.
 As members are added to or removed from a group, their inherited policy assignments are updated accordingly.

+Policy assignment to groups is recommended for groups of up to 50,000 users but it will also work with larger groups.

 When you assign the policy, it's immediately assigned to the group.
 However, note that the propagation of the policy assignment to members of the group is performed as a background operation and may take some time, depending on the size of the group.
 The same is true when a policy is unassigned from a group, or when members are added to or removed from a group.

-> [!NOTE]
-> Currently, policy assignment to groups isn't available for all Teams policy types.
-See [New-CsGroupPolicyAssignment](https://docs.microsoft.com/powershell/module/teams/new-csgrouppolicyassignment) for the list of supported policy types.

 ### What you need to know about policy assignment to groups